invite-frey/gps-server/README.md

-# Server to Receive Tracking Data from Xexun Trackers
+# Tracking Data Server for Xexun Trackers

 A simple NodeJS server to receive tracking data from the popular Xexun trackers, including but not limited to the following: